anusha-2001-gif/CODESOFT/README.md

 After each round, the user's score is calculated based on the number of remaining attempts.
 At the end of the game, the total rounds played and the total score are displayed.

+**ATM interface**
+Java program that implements the ATM machine functionalities by allowing user to check the balanance,depositing and withdrawing money along with displaying appropriate messages.